 Electronics that are left plugged in when not in use continue to draw energy.
 Consider unplugging electric devices when not in use.
 Unplug your charger when your phone is fully charged.
 Unplug the toaster oven to conserve the energy it takes to display the time at night when your whole family is asleep.
 Even though it takes some effort to unplug everything, the savings in utility bills will be worth it.

 If you have central air conditioning, you can save bundles on utility bills by keeping vents closed and then closing interior doors in rooms you aren’t using.
 Do you really need to air condition the guest bedroom when no one is staying over?
 Even bathrooms don’t necessarily need to be cooled, once everyone has had their shower for the day.
 When you cool only the rooms you need, you will easily save on summer utility costs.
-However, it is good to know that for this to work you must close the vent.
-Only closing the door and not the vent can actually lead to higher electric bills, so be careful!
+It will also help prevent wear and tear on your unit which could require some costly repairs, not saving you any money during the summer.

 Your plumbing system will benefit from some attention in summer, too.
 Insulate both hot and cold pipes in your home.
 The extra insulation will help to ensure that your hot water and your cold water are at the correct temperature when they reach your taps.
 If you need assistance with insulating your pipes, contact your local professional plumber.